Daylight Saving Time:

-Sunday, November 4th, 2012 at 2:00am clocks shift back to Standard Time (ST).
+Daylight Saving Time begins on Sunday, March 9, 2014, at 2:00am.
+Clocks shift back to Standard Time (ST) Sunday, November 2nd, 2014, at 2:00am.
 This shift in time moves one hour of daylight from the evening into the morning hours.

 The History of Daylight Saving Time